-Are you interested in DNA, biotechnology, genetics, ecology, evolution, health care or viruses?
-Consider a career in biology - it's a rapidly changing field where new discoveries are constantly expanding our understanding of our place in the universe.
 CNC offers first- and second-year university-level biology courses that prepare you for careers in the biological sciences, education and health care.

-Our biology students can use our courses as a springboard into pharmacy, medicine, nursing, dental hygiene, biotechnology, and many other programs.
+Our biology students can use our courses as a spring-board into pharmacy, medicine, nursing, dental hygiene, biotechnology, and many other programs.
 Students can also apply our courses towards the completion of a bachelor's degree.

-- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/CCP Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.
+- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/Academic Upgrading Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.

-- To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 will be registered in MATH 100.
+Note 1: To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor.

+Note 2: You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings).

+Note 3: The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites.

+Note 4: Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 will be registered in MATH 100.

-For help creating the two-year biology program that meets your personal goals, contact CNC Counselling and Advising, or see Packages 5 and 6 in the University Classes section (starts page 245) for a sample program of study.
+For help selecting the biology courses that meet your personal goals, contact CNC Counselling and Advising, or see Packages 5 and 6 in the University Classes section (starts page 121) for a sample program of study.

-• For information on an associate degree in science, see page 239

-For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor or advisor, or contact the university you plan to attend after CNC
+- For information on an associate degree in science, see page 99 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor/advisor, or contact the university you plan to attend after CNC

+- Associate Degree in Science

-- CNC health sciences programs
+- Health sciences programs

 - Natural Resources and Environmental Technology Diploma

-- Other university-level courses
+- · Other university-level courses

-- Science, Associate Degree

 - University Transfer First-Year Science (Quesnel)